DiogoRibeiro7/multi-level-inventory-sql/README.md

 ## Integration Testing with Docker Compose

 Use Docker Compose to start a local PostgreSQL instance and run the full test suite.
-The helper script sets up the database, applies migrations and seeds, and then executes Python and pgTAP tests:
+The helper script lints the SQL functions, sets up the database, applies migrations and seeds, and then executes Python and pgTAP tests.
+It tries to install `psql` on the host and pgTAP inside the database container, skipping migrations or pgTAP checks if the tools cannot be installed or the database is unreachable.
+Set `SKIP_PGTAP=1` to bypass the pgTAP portion entirely.
+The script waits for PostgreSQL to accept connections before proceeding, keeping the tests reliable on slower systems:

 ```bash
 docker-compose up -d